-Caramel + Lavender - (\$???)
-This produces combination snake exhibiting a mix of both traits.
+Caramel + Lavender - This combination produces a snake exhibiting a mix of both traits.
 The lavender trait lightens the overall colors, and reduces the reds and oranges to a slight wash.
 The caramel trait turns the subtle orange tones into subtle yellow tinting instead.

-Caramel + Diffused - (\$???)
-This combination seems to be a popular "do-it-yourself" project.
+Caramel + Diffused - This combination seems to be a popular "do-it-yourself" project.
 It is also used as a starting point for making sulfur corns.